Sumi Deguchi: Nao's later years

 In 1916, Onisaburo renamed Taihonkyō to Kōdō Oomoto.
-While Onisaburo continued to expand Kōdō Oomotō nationwide through the active propagation via its own press, Nao led a quite simple life and engaged herself in praying and automatic writing.
-Since her automatic writing ceased in May 1918, all day long she made the objects of worship and amulets for the followers.
+While Onisaburo continued to expand Kōdō Oomotō nationwide through active propagation via its own press, Nao led quite a simple life and engaged herself in praying and automatic writing.
+Since her automatic writing ceased in May 1918, all day long she made objects of worship and amulets for the followers.
 On November 6, 1918, Nao fell unconscious and died at the age of eighty-one.
 Sumi composed a Japanese poem tanka, praising that Nao had prayed for the prosperity of the countries for twenty-seven years since the beginning of divine possession.

 Becoming the Second Spiritual Leader

 On November 25, 1919, the memorial service for the first anniversary of Nao's death was held and the position of the Leader was transferred from Onisaburo to Sumi, with Onisaburo attaining the position of Alternate Leader.
 This was in accordance with Ofudesaki in 1910, which had appointed Sumi as the Second and Naohi as the Third Leader.

-During the changing period after World War I, Kōdō Oomoto achieved the extraordinary growth.
+During the period of change after World War I, Kōdō Oomoto achieved extraordinary growth.
 From 1917 to 1920, Oomoto Shin'yu was published.
-It is the text messages which Onisaburo applied some kanji characters to all hiragana sentences of Nao's Ofudesaki for the purpose of making its true meanings easier to comprehend.
+It consists of text messages where Onisaburo applied some kanji characters to all hiragana sentences of Nao's Ofudesaki for the purpose of making its true meanings easier to comprehend.
 The prophecies and warnings about the reconstruction of the world contained therein created a huge social sensation.
 It attracted not only military officers and intellectuals, but also rural peasants.
-And it also created a backlash from the religious, educational and media circles.
+It also resulted in backlash from religious, educational and media circles.